Kidoz-SDK/KIDOZ_Air_SDK_Example/README.md

 ### [API Documentation](https://s3.amazonaws.com/kidoz-cdn/sdk/APIDocumentation/Android/AdobeAirExtension/0.5.6/index.html)

 This Flex Mobile application project provides an example of the [KIDOZ](http://www.kidoz.net) SDK integration for Adobe Air applications.

-The example application containes the following creative tools:
+The example application contains the following creative tools:
 * KIDOZ Feed view (+Family) content tool - the `FeedView`
 * KIDOZ Panel view (+Family) content tool - the `PanelView`
 * KIDOZ Banner view  content tool - the `KidozBanner` (Android only)
 * KIDOZ Flexi Point view content tool - the `FlexiView` (Android only)

-The sample application `KidozSdkSampleApp` containes the `KidozSdkAir.ane` file which is the `Android Native Extension (ANE)` for KIDOZ SDK: this file should be downloaded and copied to your project to integrate the KIDOZ SDK.
+The sample application `KidozSdkSampleApp` contains the `KidozSdkAir.ane` file, which is the `Android Native Extension (ANE)` for KIDOZ SDK: this file should be downloaded and copied to your project to integrate the KIDOZ SDK.

 ###Running the sample app

 1. Download / Clone the `KidozSdkSampleApp`
 2. Add it to your Flash® Builder™®
-3. Run the application as a mobile android application (Only `Google Android` Target platform And `On Device` Launch method is supported).
+3. Run the application as a mobile android application (Only `Google Android` Target platform And `On Device` Launch method are supported).

 </br>